 ~ An active, supportive member of a United Methodist Church

 ~ Someone well informed on the Scripture, doctrine, heritage, organization, and life of The United Methodist Church

 ~ Someone committed to Christian service that is supported by on-going formal training to help them develop skills in witnessing to their Christian faith through: Leading in their church and community, Caring by providing care-giving ministries and Communicating through the spoken word

 Lay servants reach out to others in time of need, lead classes, chair committees, volunteer to organize outreach efforts of the church, and speak out about their faith.

 Lay Speaker –

-A Basic Lay Servant Course will be offered this fall.
+A Basic Lay Servant Course has not been scheduled for spring.
 Please check back periodically for updates on this.
 If you have questions please contact the district office.